"Weather forecast for tonight: dark."

 “You can go back in if you want.
 I can call my mom to pick me up.”

 Sebastian leaned against the brick wall beside me.
 “Honestly?
 I invited you half hoping you’d give me an excuse to leave early.
 But then I felt bad about using you like that, so I…” He shrugged.
 “When it’s just me, I usually end up getting pressured into staying.”

 I stared up at the sky.
-The city lights were too bright, they washed out the stars.
+The city lights were too bright; they washed out the stars.
 Not that they had anything to offer me anyway.
-I didn’t mind that he was using me - it made me feel less guilty for making him leave - but some other cold thought twisted into my mind.
+I didn’t mind that Sebastian was using me - it made me feel less guilty for making him leave - but some other cold thought twisted into my mind.

 “Did you know Anita was going to be there?”
 I asked, my voice barely above a whisper.

 Right, he thought we were friends.
 He didn’t know about our history, he didn’t know… I felt a second stab of guilt for thinking he might have planned that too.
 He didn’t know enough about me to be so cruel.